Nonprofit Revenue Recognition Part 1 of 2

 If you are into accounting history and want more examples of how to apply ASU 2018-08, we suggest this one hour webinar from BKD CPAs called Navigating Guidance on Grants & Contributions.

-Next month we continue with accounting for revenue from exchange transactions.
+In Part 2 of 2 of this post we will continue with accounting for revenue from exchange transactions.